Week of working with homeless ignites woman's passion'An amazing ride'

 Hope — A friend's casual remark led Susan Craft to embark on an experience that challenged her fears and changed her life.

-Craft spent a week in January working in a homeless shelter in New York City's SoHo district on the lower east side of Manhattan.
+Craft spent a week in January working at the New York City Rescue Mission, a homeless shelter in New York City's SoHo district on the lower east side of Manhattan.
 Not only did she help out in various ways in the shelter's kitchen, she also met and talked with a number of homeless people in the course of her daily routine.
 Each day, she walked and rode the subway from Harlem, where she stayed, to the shelter.
 She met people living on the streets in Dunkin Donuts, in subway stations, even when she was waiting for her bus back to Maine.

 Before this experience, Craft said in the blog she kept while she was in New York, “I have often touted the words, 'I have a heart for the homeless.'”
 A few years ago, she and her husband insulated their garage and turned half of it into a living space for a friend who was homeless.
 He stayed for a year, repaying them by doing odd jobs.
 Now he is in a “permanent shelter,” according to Craft's blog.